-- Batmetal and its sequel Batmetal Returns.
+- The Batmetal series.
 It's Batman singing Death Metal...Exactly What It Says on the Tin plus more.
 Features such ridiculous displays of manliness such as Batman beating people up with his scrotum.
 Really, just watch it, is has to be seen to be believed.

 - Animation Domination High-Def's Michael Bay's X series is pretty much Exactly What It Says on the Tin, Michael Bay's take on the last series you expect to recieve the Bay treatment.

 - The Evangelion sketch is essentially a parody of the fandom (and hatedom's) desire to see Shinji Ikari grow a spine and be more badass (i.e. Rated M for Manly).
 So what do they do?
 Turn him from a wimp with somewhat justifiable angst (depending on who you ask anyway) to a Jerk Stu that oozes this.